samuelkerstell/project-portfolio-2/README.md

 * ### The Quiz Options
   * Green highlights for correct answers and red highlights for incorrect answers provide users with instant feedback.
   * Incorrect answers highlighted in red help users identify and learn from their mistakes.
-  * The feature solidifies users' understanding of the Premier League by visually reinforcing correct answers and aiding retention of key facts.
+  * The feature solidifies users understanding of the Premier League by visually reinforcing correct answers and aiding retention of key facts.

 ![Screenshot of The game result](readme-images/options.png)